 As outlined in this blog post, tracking your symptoms over time could even save your life, especially if it alerts you to signs of a serious health issue…

-However, for most people, it simply provides a way to get to know ‘what is normal’, and to notice any patterns in symptom occurrence, that could indicate a hormonal factor in health and well-being.
+However, for most people, it simply provides a way to get to know ‘what is normal’, and to notice any patterns in symptom occurrence.
 [A completed chart can also help inform your doctor’s diagnosis, and treatment options.]

 Feel free to contact us if you would like further advice or support in regard to tracking your menstrual cycle-related symptoms; email@example.com